Ys (series): English releases

-Nintendo added Ys Book I & II to the US Virtual Console on 25 August 2008, the first release of the Ys series on a 7th generation home console.
-Atlus released the games in one package entitled Legacy of Ys: Books I & II on 24 February 2009 on the Nintendo DS.
+Nintendo added Ys Book I & II to the US Virtual Console in August 2008, the first release of the Ys series on a 7th generation home console.
+Atlus released the games in one package entitled Legacy of Ys: Books I & II in February 2009 on the Nintendo DS.

 Xseed Games localized the PlayStation Portable games Ys I & II Chronicles, Ys: The Oath in Felghana, and Ys Seven in North America.
 As of 2011, all games have been released.

 In 2012, Xseed Games began publishing Japanese PC games through Steam, starting with the PC version of Ys: The Oath in Felghana on 19 March.
 On 31 May, Xseed Games released an English version of Ys Origin on Steam.
-Ys I & II were also released via Steam on 14 February 2013 as Ys I & II Chronicles+ – XSEED's Steam programmer Sara managed to combine Falcom's PC port of Ys I & II Chronicles with the earlier fan-favorite PC release Ys I & II Complete, effectively mixing all the best features of both versions like selectable soundtracks (PC-88 original, Complete and Chronicles) and art styles from both Chronicles and Complete, alongside the visual flexibility of Complete, such as greater viewing area, togglable screen frame and support for windowed mode.
+Ys I & II were also released via Steam in February 2013 as Ys I & II Chronicles+ – XSEED's Steam programmer Sara managed to combine Falcom's PC port of Ys I & II Chronicles with the earlier fan-favorite PC release Ys I & II Complete, effectively mixing all the best features of both versions like selectable soundtracks (PC-88 original, Complete and Chronicles) and art styles from both Chronicles and Complete, alongside the visual flexibility of Complete, such as greater viewing area, togglable screen frame and support for windowed mode.

-Ys: Memories of Celceta was released in North America on 26 November 2013 by Xseed Games.
-The American release was also released as a very limited edition called Silver Anniversary Edition, which features a 3-CD collection of both original and arranged music spanning the history of the franchise, a cloth map of the land of Celceta, a logo-emblazoned compass and Adol's Travel Journal, containing around 120+ pages of adventuring strategies and artwork.
-Ys: Memories of Celceta was also released in Europe on 21 February 2014, courtesy of NIS America.
+Ys: Memories of Celceta was released in North America in November 2013 by Xseed Games.
+The American release was also released as a limited edition called Silver Anniversary Edition, which features a 3-CD collection of both original and arranged music spanning the history of the franchise, a cloth map of the land of Celceta, a logo-emblazoned compass and Adol's Travel Journal, containing around 120+ pages of adventuring strategies and artwork.
+Ys: Memories of Celceta was released by NIS America in Europe in February 2014.